Flap (aeronautics)

 A flap is a high-lift device used to reduce the stalling speed of an aircraft wing at a given weight.
 Flaps are usually mounted on the wing trailing edges of a fixed-wing aircraft.
 Flaps are used to reduce the take-off distance and the landing distance.
 Flaps also cause an increase in drag so they are retracted when not needed.

 The flaps installed on most aircraft are partial-span flaps; spanwise from near the wing root to the inboard end of the ailerons.
 When partial-span flaps are extended they alter the spanwise lift distribution on the wing by causing the inboard half of the wing to supply an increased proportion of the lift, and the outboard half to supply a reduced proportion of the lift.
 Reducing the proportion of the lift supplied by the outboard half of the wing is accompanied by a reduction in the angle of attack on the outboard half.
 This is beneficial because it increases the margin above the stall of the outboard half, maintaining aileron effectiveness and reducing the likelihood of asymmetric stall, and spinning.
+The ideal lift distribution across a wing is elliptical, and extending partial-span flaps causes a significant departure from the elliptical.
+This increases lift-induced drag which can be beneficial during approach and landing because it allows the aircraft to descend at a steeper angle.